cloudposse/atmos/website/docs/tutorials/atmos-getting-started.md

 1. Another usage of Geodesic to easily provide a consistent environment where we have easy access to tools (like `atmos` and `terraform`).
 1. An example stack along with the breakdown of what goes into a stack and why it is a powerful way to describe an environment.
 1. Example components that require a specific workflow in order to execute correctly.
-1. Usage of `atmos` in executing against some terraform code and orchestrating a workflow from our stack.
+1. Usage of Atmos in executing against some terraform code and orchestrating a workflow from our stack.

 With these tools, you can skip documenting the various steps of building an environment (aka WikiOps) and instead focus on just describing and automating those steps!
-And there are many more `atmos` and stack files that can do beyond this brief intro, so keep looking around the docs for more usage patterns!
+And there are many more Atmos features that can do beyond this brief intro, so keep looking around the docs for more usage patterns!

 Want to keep learning but with a more real-world